 This article was written by our Senior Paralegal Palomi Kotecha

-You can find further information regarding our expertise, experience and team on our Media Disputes page.
+You can find further information regarding our expertise, experience and team on our Divorce and Family page.

 Subscribe – In order to receive our news straight to your inbox, subscribe here.
 Our newsletters are sent no more than once a month.